 Student interns can support their campus and gain important professional skills during their tenure with the Technology Resources Group.
 Following are the minimum requirements for becoming an intern with the TRG:

 1) You must be a currently enrolled student at De Anza.
-(If a paid internship is desired, you must be enrolled in a minimum of six units.
-You must remain enrolled at De Anza, with a minimum of six units during the course of your internship.)
+If a paid internship is desired, you must be enrolled in a minimum of 12 units.
+(If you are receiving Work Study Funds, you may have a minimum of 6 units.)
+You must remain enrolled at De Anza, with a minimum of 12 units during the course of your internship.
 In addition, we require that you have taken and passed Film/TV 55a (Studio Production) or are currently enrolled in Film/TV 55a.

 2) We ask for a minimum commitment of one academic year.
 (This time commitment does not apply to internships required by some De Anza courses, i.e. Film/TV 55a.)
 We request a minimum one year commitment because our internships are designed to benefit both parties: The student will gain valuable professional experience, but will be expected to perform work for the department, based on the skills and training received.